manolomartinez/greg/README.md

     greg remove PhilosophyBites

-If we keep it, we might want to start sync'ing from, say, the 1st of November, 2012, on.
+If we keep it, we might want to start sync'ing from, say, the 30th of April, 2013, on.
 So we edit the feed information

-    greg edit PhilosophyBites -d 01/11/12
+    greg edit PhilosophyBites -d 2013-4-30

 `-d` or `--downloadfrom` change the date after which Greg should start downloading episodes when it syncs.
 Currently, the only two things one can `edit` in a feed are the download-from date and `--url` -- but many more things can be changed by editing the config file. `greg edit -h` will give help you with the `edit` options and syntax -- likewise for the rest of Greg subcommands.